NickAkincilar/QlikSense-Data-Driven-Email-Alerts/README.md

         as the server.
 If that is the case there is an extra step to edit your Gmail Security settings to allow 3rd party SMTP connections.

-    3.  **"Add This to services.conf file.txt" file**:
+    3. Open **"Add This to services.conf file.txt" file**:

-        1. Open this file and copy the contents.
+        1. Copy the contents of this file.

         2.  **Stop** QlikSense Service Dispatcher service.